ylesia-wu/major-outage-prediction/README.md

 ### Model Performance

 We utilized `GridSearch` to find the best combination of hyperparameters, including the number of estimators, maximum depth, and minimum samples in a leaf node.
-This tuning results in a score of 77.86% for all three metrics: accuracy, precision, and recall, which is a significant improvement in the model performance compared to our baseline model.
+This tuning results in a score of around 76.82% for all three metrics: accuracy, precision, and recall, which is a significant improvement in the model performance compared to our baseline model.

 | Metric          | Score   |
 |-----------------|---------|